Jimmy Wilson (American football): San Diego Chargers

 On March 13, 2015, Wilson signed a two-year, $4.85 million contract with the San Diego Chargers.
 On September 20, 2015, Wilson recorded his first-career fumble recovery off Jeremy Hill and the Cincinnati Bengals.
 On October 12, 2015, Wilson caught his 5th interception from Michael Vick and the Pittsburgh Steelers.
 On November 29, 2015, Wilson recorded his 3rd-career sack off Blake Bortles and the Jacksonville Jaguars.
 On December 15, 2015, Wilson was released by the Chargers.

 Kansas City Chiefs

 On April 1, 2016, Wilson signed a one-year contract with the Kansas City Chiefs.
 The Chiefs released Wilson on May 3, 2016.

 Cincinnati Bengals

 On July 28, 2016, Wilson signed with the Cincinnati Bengals.
 On September 2, 2016, Wilson was released by the Bengals.

+NFL career statistics

 Personal life

 On June 2, 2007, Wilson was accused of shooting and killing the boyfriend of his aunt, 29-year-old Kevin Smoot of Lancaster, California.
 Wilson was subsequently arrested on June 12, 2007, on murder charges by the State of California.
 Two murder trials were held, in the first trial the jury was unable to reach a verdict after a week of deliberation, and the second trial ended on July 9, 2009, in an acquittal by the jury as his attorney argued Wilson acted in self-defense during the altercation.